 The medical field is a stressful place.
-For many of us, when we get off of a busy shift and head home, the last thing we want to do is more work than needed.
+For many of us at Clipboard Health, when we get off of a busy shift and head home, the last thing we want to do is more work than needed.
 We either head straight into relaxation mode, or we dive into necessary household chores.

 What you do right after a shift and before all that can have a big impact on your mental and physical health.
 While it’s tempting to get off shift and dive straight into the next task, taking a few extra minutes for some extra after-shift best practices can do wonders to help you decompress and actually enjoy your time away from work.